paaks100/demo-1/README.md

 # About Myself
-My name is Paa Kwasi Kodua
+My name is Paa Kwasi Kodua.